geodynamics/pylith/docs-sphinx/developer/contributing/petscfem.md

 `DMPlexComputeResidual_Internal`
 : Compute the contribution to the LHS or RHS residual for a single material.
 This function and the functions it calls handle looping over the cells in the material, integrating the weak form for each of the fields, and adding them to the residual.
-A more appropriate name would be `DMPlexComputeResidualSingle` and that may be used in the future.
+A more appropriate name would be `DMPlexComputeResidualSingle`, and that may be used in the future.
 This function is called from `IntegratorDomain`.

 `DMPlexComputeBdResidualSingle`